David Bowie Paintings

 German Expressionism

-In spring 1976, he and Iggy Pop left America ‘and moved to Berlin.
+In the spring of 1976, he and Iggy Pop left America ‘and moved to Berlin.
 They were fleeing the artistic cannibalism of Los Angeles.
 Berlin gave him access to a new life and new inspirations.
 And not just about music: Bowie, whose affinity for German Expressionist art far pre-dated his residence in Berlin, executed then a great number of lithographs and many portrait paintings.
 It had a great influence on his songwriting.
-He clearly isn’t a master and there is a technical lack of practice to be seen, but there is also passion and great sensitivity.
+He clearly isn’t a master, and there is a technical lack of practice to be seen, but there is also passion and great sensitivity.

 “You aren’t dead as long as somebody is thinking about you.”
 Bertolt Brecht